PerfectFit-project/rasa_planning_agent/README.md

 ### Frontend

 The frontend is a html-page.
-Accessing the page via localhost requires to provide a user id and session number in the URL.
+Accessing the page via localhost requires providing a user id and session number in the URL.
 For example, `localhost/?userid=1` opens the conversation for the user with id 1.

 Files:
 - static/css/style.css contains the stylesheet for the html-page.